cmohan9/testmodules/cat.md

 Requesting JP Temp Admin Access (JIT)
 ```

-> **Note:** Ensure sufficient business justification and supporting details are provided to avoid delays during the approval and fulfillment process.
+<span style="color:red"><strong>Note:</strong></span> Ensure sufficient business justification and supporting details are provided to avoid delays during the approval and fulfillment process.

-**4. Submit the request.**
+**iv.
+Submit the request.**

-### Approval & Fulfillment Process
+### c.
+Approval & Fulfillment Process

-1. Request is submitted through Quest.
+i.
+Request is submitted through Quest.
-2. Request is routed to the requester's manager for approval.
+ii.
+Request is routed to the requester's manager for approval.
-3. Once approved, the request is assigned to the CyberArk EPM Team for review and processing.
+iii.
+Once approved, the request is assigned to the CyberArk EPM Team for review and processing.

 > **SLA:** Temporary Administrator Access (JIT) is processed **within 4 hours** of receipt after manager approval.